Ensure the health and safety of learners and staff in schools and the learning communities.

 Community: We work in association with like-minded individuals, institutions, and communities in line with our thematic areas of intervention.

-Others: UNICEF, UNESCO, UNDP, World Vision, Save the Children, REACH BACK, SURUDEV, Alheri Medical Foundation.
+Others: REACH BACK, SURUDEV, Alheri Medical Foundation.

 NEWS AND UPDATES